 Some Wake County teachers had gone online to float the idea of having a walkout on Monday.
 But the N.C.
 Association of Educators urged teachers to instead hold walk-in events.

-Among the issues raised at Monday’s walk-ins were:• Teachers not getting a raise for the fourth time in five years.
+Among the issues raised at Monday’s walk-ins were:

 “I find myself hopelessly thinking about if I’ll be able to afford a home,” Emily Shropshire, a Wake elementary school teacher, said at Monday’s event at West Lake.
 “I’m at a fork in the road deciding whether I can live like that.”